MOkolla/MOkolla/README.md

 - 👋 Hi, I’m @MOkolla
-- 👀 I’m interested in cybersecurity and data science
+- 👀 I’m interested in cybersecurity, data science and software developement
 - 💞️ I’m looking to collaborate on cybersecurity and data science projects
 - 📫 How to reach me kilelwalker@gmail.com